 The Board meets at least four times a year, and a tentative schedule for regular Board meetings for each year is provided to the Directors prior to the beginning of each calendar year.
 In addition, at least 14 days' notice of all regular Board meetings together with the meeting agenda is given to all Directors such that all Directors are given the opportunity to include matters for discussion in the agenda.
 Meeting agenda and accompanying meeting papers are sent to all relevant Directors at least three days in advance of every regular Board meeting and committee meeting.
 Directors may participate in meetings in person, by phone or by other communication means.
 Between regularly scheduled Board meetings, Directors may approve various matters by way of passing written resolutions.
 Additional Board meetings may be convened, if necessary.

 The Company Secretary assists the Chairman in preparing the agenda for the Board meetings and ensures that all applicable rules and regulations regarding the proceedings of the Board meetings are followed.
 Draft and final versions of minutes of each Board meeting are sent to all Directors for their comments and records respectively within a reasonable time.
-The Company also keeps detailed minutes of each Board meeting, which are available to all Directors for inspection.
+The Company also keeps detailed minutes of each Board meeting, which are available for inspection by all Directors.